Ainges/BA/README.md

 5. All process instances are listed under "Process Instances."
 6. By clicking the folder icon in the row of the respective instance, you can trace the process flow.

+### Monitoring E-Mail
+The emails that are created during the process can be accessed via http://localhost:3300.
+This is necessary at the latest during the relocation process, as the process flow comes to a standstill here until a selection has been made.